Mary Lou Retton 'fighting for her life' with rare form of pneumonia, daughter says

 Then she did it again:

-That win came during a period of dominance by the Soviet Union in gymnastics, but the country was boycotting the Los Angeles Games.
-No American would win gymnastic all-around gold again until 2004, when Paul Hamm and Carly Patterson both won the sports' most prestigious medal.
+That win came during a period of gymnastics dominance by the Soviet Union, but the country was boycotting the Los Angeles Games.
+No American won gymnastics all-around gold again until 2004, when Paul Hamm and Carly Patterson both won the sport's most prestigious medal.

 Retton's legacy can be seen in what American gymnastics has since become.
-Patterson is the first of five different women to win each Olympic all-around gold, followed by Nastia Liukin in 2008, Gabby Douglas in 2012, Simone Biles in 2016 and Sunisa Lee in 2020.
-The Americans, led again by Biles, will attempt to continue that streak in Paris next year.
+Patterson was the first of five American women to win Olympic all-around gold, followed by Nastia Liukin in 2008, Gabby Douglas in 2012, Simone Biles in 2016 and Sunisa Lee in 2020.
+The Americans, led again by Biles, will attempt to continue that streak next year in Paris.